mmansurov/container-shipment-service/README.md

 For this full-stack implementation, a different approach was chosen:
 - Execution plans are created through the frontend interface
 - This aligns better with full-stack requirements where user interaction is expected
-- The automatic creation from RabbitMQ messages was assumed to be a backend-only candidate's requirement

 ## Quick Start

-The project uses Maven's frontend-maven-plugin (com.github.eirslett) to automatically build and start the frontend along with the backend.
+The project uses Maven's frontend-maven-plugin `com.github.eirslett` to automatically build and start the frontend along with the backend.
 To start the entire application, simply run:

 ```bash